Measuring time in a timeless universe: The Page–Wootters construction

 \section{The Page–Wootters construction}

 In this paper, we shall explore a timeless approach in quantum theory known as the Page–Wootters construction \cite{page1983evolution}, which explains time as an entanglement phenomenon.
-Due to its central importance to our work, we here provide a brief description of the construction based on modern versions of it, such as \cite{giovannetti2015quantum,marletto2017evolution}.
-Notably, throughout this exposition, we will consider the universe to be in a pure state.
+Here, we provide a brief description of the Page–Wootters construction, based on modern understandings of it, such as those presented in Refs.~\cite{giovannetti2015quantum,marletto2017evolution}.

-The Page–Wootters construction is motivated by a superselection rule for energy, which dictates that the universe should be in an eigenstate of the Hamiltonian, \(\hat{\mathcal{H}}\).
-As such, we make the first assumption that the universal state vector, \(\kket{\Psi}\), is an energy eigenstate with zero energy:
+The Page–Wootters construction is motivated by the superselection rule for energy, which prohibits coherent superpositions of the eigenstates of the Hamiltonian, \(\hat{\mathcal{H}}\).
+As such, we make the following two assumptions: first, for simplicity, we assume that the universe is in a pure state, described at the initial time \(\lambda=0\) by a state vector \(\kket{\Psi}\), which we will henceforth refer to as the \textit{universal state vector}; second, to ensure compatibility with the superselection rule, we assume that the universal state vector is an eigenstate of \(\hat{\mathcal{H}}\) with eigenvalue zero:

-where \(\kket{\cdot}\) indicates that a vector resides on the full Hilbert space and not merely on one of its subspaces.\footnote{The zero-energy assumption is merely convenient, but the construction works for any eigenvalue of \(\hat{\mathcal{H}}\) \cite{giovannetti2015quantum}.} An energy eigenstate is a stationary state, so this assumption guarantees that no measurable quantity will depend on \(\lambda\).
-Consider, for example, the expectation value of an arbitrary observable \(\hat{A}\) at an arbitrary time \(\lambda =\lambda_0\), which, due to \eqref{eq:stationary}, must be the same as that at time \(\lambda =0\) since
+where \(\kket{\cdot}\) indicates that a vector resides in the full Hilbert space rather than merely in one of its subspaces.
+Note that the zero-energy assumption is merely convenient, as the construction works for any eigenvalue of \(\hat{\mathcal{H}}\) \cite{giovannetti2015quantum}.